dramforever/easyriscv/index.md

 ```

 Hmm, we get `0xfffffccd`.
 That's the 32-bit [two's complement]{x=term}
-representation of `-291` or `-0x123`.
+representation of `-291`, or `-0x123`.
 There's plenty of tutorials on this out
 there, so we'll just note that whenever something is "signed", RISC-V uses two's
 complement representation.
-The benefit of this is that there's less instructions
+The benefit of this is that there are fewer
-for separate signed and unsigned instructions --- both signed and unsigned
+instructions for separate signed and unsigned instructions --- both signed and
-numbers have the same overflow wrap-around behavior.
+unsigned numbers have the same overflow wrap-around behavior.

 Speaking of overflow wrap-around, what happens if we add something too much and
 it overflows?
 We'll use `add` to repeatedly double `0x123` and see what happens: